furkannturkmen/LLMs-from-Scratch/README.md

 A short list, in roughly the order I want to tackle them.

 **Knowledge distillation.** Specifically soft distillation — KL on the teacher's full logits with a temperature, not just hard labels.
-I want to take a competent ~7B teacher and see how small a student can get before the wheels come off.
+I want to take a competent ~27B teacher and see how small a student (qwen 3.5 2B) can get before the wheels come off.
 Curious what temperature actually does to the gradient signal in practice vs. what the original Hinton paper claims.

 **Unsloth.** I've been doing everything in vanilla PyTorch / HF, which is great for understanding and terrible for actually training anything bigger than toys.
 Unsloth's Triton kernels are supposed to make fine-tuning a 7B–8B model on a single consumer GPU realistic.
 Plan: replicate one of my GRPO experiments at a serious scale, benchmark it honestly against the slow version.